Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Appendix A

 \begin{IEEEbiography}[{ }]{Yue Ju} received her Bachelor degree from Nanjing University of Science $\&$ Technology in 2017 and her Ph.D. from the Chinese University of Hong Kong, Shenzhen, in 2022.
 She is now a postdoc at the Chinese University of Hong Kong, Shenzhen and Shenzhen Research Institute of Big Data.
 She has been mainly working in the area of system identification. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Biqiang Mu} received the Bachelor of Engineering degree from Sichuan University and the Ph.D. degree in Operations Research and Cybernetics from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
 He was a postdoc at the Wayne State University, the Western Sydney University, and the Link\"{o}ping University, respectively.
 He is currently an associate professor at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
-His research interests include system identification, machine learning, and their applications. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Lennart Ljung} received his Ph.D. in Automatic Control from Lund Institute of Technology in 1974.
+His research interests include system identification, machine learning, and their applications. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Lennart Ljung} received his PhD in Automatic Control from Lund Institute of Technology in 1974.
 Since 1976 he is Professor of the chair of Automatic Control In Link\"{o}ping, Sweden.
 He has held visiting positions at Stanford and MIT and has written several books on System Identification and Estimation.
 He is an IEEE Fellow, an IFAC Fellow and an IFAC Advisor.
-He is as a member of the Royal Swedish Academy of Sciences (KVA), a member of the Royal Swedish Academy of Engineering Sciences (IVA), an Honorary Member of the Hungarian Academy of Engineering, an Honorary Professor of the Chinese Academy of Mathematics and Systems Science, and a Foreign Associate of the US National Academy of Engineering (NAE).
+He is as a member of the Royal Swedish Academy of Sciences (KVA), a member of the Royal Swedish Academy of Engineering Sciences (IVA), an Honorary Member of the Hungarian Academy of Engineering, an Honorary Professor of the Chinese Academy of Mathematics and Systems Science, and a Foreign Member of the US National Academy of Engineering (NAE).
 He has received honorary doctorates from the Baltic State Technical University in St Petersburg, from Uppsala University, Sweden, from the Technical University of Troyes, France, from the Catholic University of Leuven, Belgium and from Helsinki University of Technology, Finland.
-In 2002 he received the Quazza Medal from IFAC, and in 2003 he received the Hendrik W. Bode Lecture Prize from the IEEE Control Systems Society, and he was the 2007 recipient of the IEEE Control Systems Award. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Tianshi Chen} received his Ph.D. in Automation and Computer-Aided Engineering from The Chinese University of Hong Kong in December 2008.
-From April 2009 to December 2015, he was working in the Division of Automatic Control, Department of Electrical Engineering, Link\"{o}ping University, Link\"{o}ping, Sweden, first as a Postdoc and then (from April 2011) as an Assistant Professor.
-In May 2015, he received the Oversea High-Level Youth Talents Award of China, and in December 2015, he joined the Chinese University of Hong Kong, Shenzhen, as an Associate Professor.
-His research interests include system identification, state estimation, automatic control, and their applications.
-He is/was an associate editor for Automatica (2017-present), System \& Control Letters (2017-2020), and IEEE CSS Conference Editorial Board (2016-2019).
-He was a plenary speaker at the 19th IFAC Symposium on System Identification, Padova, Italy, 2021, and he is a coauthor of the book ``Regularized System Identification - Learning Dynamic Models from Data''. \end{IEEEbiography}
+He has received both the Quazza Medal (2002) and the Nichols Medal (2017) from IFAC.
+In 2003 he received the Hendrik W. Bode Lecture Prize from the IEEE Control Systems Society, and he was the 2007 recipient of the IEEE Control Systems Award.
+In 2018 he received the Great Gold Medal from the Royal Swedish Academy of Engineering.